triflicacid/py-lambda-calculus/README.md

 - *Integers* are a sequence of digits, which may be preceded by a negative sign.

+Lists are data structures of multiple expressions, defines by square brackets and a comma-separated list of expressions.

 Certain operators are also defined.
 Unary: